vbenz/question-grammar-generator/README.md

-# Resource description
+# Resource and software description
-This page contains links of the resources and software:
+This page contains links to the resources and software:

-## grammar generation tool
+## Resources
 [grammar generation tool](https://www.example.com)

 ```shell script